BoTorch vs Eppo

 What integrations does it support?

-BoTorch integrates seamlessly with the PyTorch ecosystem.
+BoTorch integrates tightly with PyTorch and PyTorch-based ML workflows.

 Who is it best for?